Infineon/deepcraft-starter-models/SurfaceDetectionMicrophone/README.md

 `Models` - Folder for saving trained models, predictions, and edge-deployable code.

+`PreprocessorTrack` - Folder containing preprocessed data tracks (i.e. the output of the preprocessor).

+`Resources` - Images and collaterals used in this README file.
+Not relevant for the ML part.

 `Units` - Folder for adding custom layers or preprocessors (not used in this project).

 `Tools/DataCollectionGraphUX` - Includes a data collection project using GraphUX, enabling efficient data acquisition.